District of Columbia Compensated Emancipation Act: Outcome

 The emancipation plan relied on a three-person Emancipation Commission to distribute the allotted funding.
-To receive compensation, former slave owners were required to provide written evidence of their ownership and state their loyalty to the Union.
+To receive compensation, former enslavers were required to provide written evidence of their ownership and state their loyalty to the Union.
 Most of the petitioners were white, but some blacks filed for compensation, having once bought their family members away from other owners.
-In the end, almost all of the $1 million appropriated in the act was spent.
+In the end, almost all of the $1 million appropriated by the act was spent.
 As a result of the act's passage, 3,185 people were freed from slavery.
 However, fugitive slave laws still applied to people who had fled slavery from Maryland to Washington, D.C. until their 1864 repeal.

 Although the U.S. government never expanded the compensated emancipation model beyond the District of Columbia, the act, along with the prohibition of slavery in the federal territories a few months later, foreshadowed the later demise of slavery in the United States.
 The act was the only compensated emancipation plan enacted in the United States.

 The District of Columbia has celebrated April 16 as Emancipation Day since 1866, holding an annual parade to commemorate the signing of the act until 1901, when a lack of financial and organizational support forced the tradition to stop; it restarted in 2002.
 In 2000, the Council of the District of Columbia made April 16 a private holiday (i.e. one on which city employees are not given a free day off) and on July 9, 2004, council member Vincent Orange proposed making the day a public holiday.
 The District of Columbia first celebrated Emancipation Day as an official city holiday in 2005.

 "When Congress passed the DC Emancipation Act in April 1862, giving compensation to 'loyal' owners, Coakley [Gabriel Coakley, a leader of the black Catholic community in Washington] successfully petitioned for his wife and children, since he had purchased their freedom in earlier years.
 He was one of only a handful of black Washingtonians to claim this.
 The federal government paid him $1489.20 for eight people he 'owned'; he had claimed their value at $3,300."